Airline Marketing and Advertising Use Cases from American Airlines, Ryanair, Air France, and Others

 Given these conditions and constraints, let’s talk about the actual approaches and practices that airlines rely on.

-Airline marketing approaches
+Airline marketing strategies and approaches

-So, as you can see the market of air travel is a tough battlefield.
+So, as you can see the market of the air travel is a tough battlefield.
 Technologies progress while traveler behavior and priorities constantly shift.
 Those factors force airlines to be creative and timely with their marketing efforts.

 Let’s look at the real-world cases of how airlines market their services and products using different tactics.